ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/base.md

 The tea service is a basic HTTP service that fetches tea related data from a REST API using Angular's HttpClient service.
 Our REST API requires authentication in order to provide data.
 We currently lack a means to provide that authentication.

-### Tab2 Page
+### Teas Page

-The tab 2 page uses the tea service to obtain tea related data from our REST API.
+The teas page uses the tea service to obtain tea related data from our REST API.
 It then displays that information in a list.

 ### Auth Guard

 The auth guard is intended to guard our route by disallowing navigation if we are not currently authenticated.
-Currently, it does nothing and just returns `true`, allowing us through.
+It does this by asking the vault service if a session is currently defined.

+### Authentication Service

+This service provides us with basic HTTP login and logout functionality.

+### Vault Service

+This service stores information about the current session.
+This is the vault where our authentication token will be stored.
+Currently, however, it is just storing the data in memory.

 ### HTTP Interceptors